Just like John Deere, Cub Cadet is one of the leading names in the lawn mower space and manufactures a long list of outdoor gardening tools.

 Before attempting to fix a clogged Cub Cadet mower carburetor, it’s a good idea to check the air filter, because it’s responsible for ensuring no dirt or debris gets to the carburetor.

 If the air filter is clean, then it’s time to remove the carburetor and inspect it more closely.
-Detach the carburetor from the Cub Cadet lawnmower and look for any loose dirt or excess dirt or any signs of corrosion.
+Detach the carburetor from the Cub Cadet lawnmower and look for any loose dirt, excess dirt, or any signs of corrosion.
 See my guide on locating the carburetor on a lawn mower.

 If you spot any corrosion, get a new carburetor.
 A Cub Cadet mower carburetor is fairly inexpensive and should cost anywhere between $10 and $30 depending on your mower model.